getlantern/lantern/src/github.com/getlantern/autoupdate/_test_app/README.md

 ```

 The next time the program runs, it will display version 3 instead of version 1
-for both software and executable.
+for both software and executable and the checksum of `main` and `main.v3` will
+be the same.

 ```sh
 ./main